People Are Complete Suckers For Online Reviews

 I think it's a bit more complex than that.
 Oftentimes, you can determine from poor reviews exactly what the shortcomings are, and decide if those shortcomings affect your intended use of the product.
 If a competing product has no reviews, then you have no way of knowing what the shortcomings are.

 I read reviews, but only really pay attention to ones that make sensible explanations of what they do or don't like.
 Positive reviews can be very helpful if you are looking for a certain functionality, but they have to be precise and not cheerleading.
 A lot of reviews often means there are more good ones to find, more useless ones as well.
 For the most part, when I read reviews and then purchase, I wind up getting pretty much what I expect.
-You can never eliminate the possibility of a surprise when buying p
+You can never eliminate the possibility of a surprise when buying products you've never tried before.

 Exactly.
 I'm trying to find a good tablet only to watch videos when I'm away.
 I don't care that Android is stuck at v4, the CPU is too slow for modern applications, there isn't enough RAM for multitasking, the GPU can't run games at decent framerates or that wi-fi is unreliable unless you happen to be within five metres of your router.
 All I care about is battery life, screen quality, video playback, video/files management and expendable storage via SD/microSD.